Why Do Bicep Curls Hurt My Neck? (Explained!)

 As strange as it sounds, feeling biceps curls in your neck is actually a common occurrence.

-In fact, this can actually be quite painful.
+Plus, it can actually be quite painful.

-Here’s why this happens and what you can do about it.
+This typically comes down to issues with form, so here’s why this happens and what you can do about it.

 You’re Slouching Forward During Bicep Curls